swayams99/si2026-analog-notebook-Swayam/lab.md

 ## Conclusion
 This experiment validates the functionality of the voltage divider using a **1 kΩ resistor setup** and demonstrates how the **ADALM2000 kit with Scopy** can be used for accurate voltage measurements and visualization.
+ Scopy’s Signal Generator and Oscilloscope modules for educational and diagnostic purposes.

  # Signal Generation and Oscilloscope Analysis using ADALM Kit and Scopy

 ## Overview
-This experiment demonstrates how to use the **Signal Generator** module in **Scopy (v1.5.0)** to produce a sine wave and observe it in real time using the **Oscilloscope tool**.
+This experiment demonstrates how to use the **Signal Generator (W1)** in **Scopy (v1.5.0)** to produce a sine wave and observe it in real time using the **Oscilloscope (Channel 1)**.
 The setup highlights waveform generation, parameter control, and signal visualization.

 ## Circuit / Setup Details
 - **Hardware:** ADALM2000 Active Learning Module
 - **Software:** Scopy v1.5.0
-- **Tools Used:** Signal Generator (CH1), Oscilloscope (CH1 & CH2)
+- **Tools Used:** Signal Generator (W1), Oscilloscope (CH1)
 - **Waveform Type:** Sine Wave
 - **Connections:**
-  - CH1 output from Signal Generator connected to Oscilloscope CH1 input
+  - W1 output from Signal Generator connected to Oscilloscope Channel 1 input
-  - CH2 left unconnected (baseline reference)
+  - Channel 2 left unconnected (baseline reference)

 ## Signal Generator Parameters
 - **Amplitude:** 10 Vpp (Peak-to-Peak)